liip/LiipImagineBundle/Resources/doc/basic-usage.rst

         default_filter_set_settings:
             format: webp

-However, not all browsers support the WebP format, and for compatibility with all browsers it is recommended to return images in their original format for those browsers that do not support WebP.
+However, not all `browsers support the WebP format`_, and for compatibility with all browsers it is recommended to return images in their original format for those browsers that do not support WebP.
 This means that you need to store 2 versions of the image.
 One in WebP format and the other in original format.